Want vegan lentil recipes? Lentils are low in calories, high in protein, and budget friendly: making them perfect for plant based eating!

 Types of lentils

 All lentils are not created equal!
-There are many varieties of lentils: the most popular varieties are brown, green, yellow, red, and French lentils.
+There are many varieties of lentils: the most popular varieties are brown, green, yellow, red, black, and French lentils.
 To learn more about the different varieties of lentils, see What are Lentils?